top of page

 Step 4: Develop Co-Marketing Campaigns (4–8 Weeks)

 Work with Tier 1 partners to launch initial campaigns.
-Common activities:
+Common activities include:

 From kickoff to launch, most campaigns take one to two months to develop and execute.